AstunTechnology/ssdidocs/docs/UserDoc_Chap3_Viewing.rst

 **Figure 3.1.1:** Default record view

-Scrolling down the page, the **About this resource** and **Technical information** headings details on topic categories and keywords, licencing information, contacts, maintenance frequency, coordinate systems and data formats are provided.
+Scrolling down the page, the **About this resource** and **Technical information** headings provide details on topic categories and keywords, licencing information, contacts, maintenance frequency, coordinate systems and data formats are provided.
 Information on the history of a resource and how it was created can be found in the **lineage** section.